Interest Rate Forecast Australia: Will Rates Drop Below 3.5% In 2025?

 That represents an annual rise of 0.8%.

-Above: Aggressive rate hikes have taken a toll, with the Australian economy cooling and bolstering the case for rate cuts in early 2025.
+Above: Aggressive rate hikes have taken a toll, with the Australian economy cooling and bolstering the case for further rate cuts in mid 2025.

 The outlook reflects:

-• A weaker than anticipated outlook on productivity growth but moderating unit labour costs.
+• A weaker than anticipated outlook on productivity growth.

-• An expected slowdown in China’s economy, due to the continued weakness in its property sector.
+• Continued slow growth in China’s economy, due to the continued weakness in its property sector.

-The RBA did revise up its GDP growth estimate for China, based on stimulus announcements, but notes it's unclear whether this will boost domestic growth.
+The RBA did revise up its 2025 GDP growth estimate for China, based on stimulus announcements, stating its government’s pro-growth stance should counteract Trump’s moves:

 4. Global Volatility.